svj-aventador/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

 ## 6. Provide domain verification

-To help validation list publishers and other participants in the XRP Ledger network understand who operates your validator, provide domain verification for your validator.
+To help validation list publishers and other participants in the SGY Ledger network understand who operates your validator, provide domain verification for your validator.
 At a high level, domain verification is a two-way link:

 - Use your domain to claim ownership of a validator key.